France-Merrick Scholarship Program

 Public Policy Building, 1st floor

 The deadline is Tuesday, February 28, 2017, by 12 pm.
-First round of interviews will occur in March, with final interviews after April 1, 2017.
+First round of interviews will begin in mid-April, final interviews scheduled as needed.

 Questions?
 Contact Lori Hardesty at email@example.com.